 I didn’t own stuff like cars and houses until I was well into my thirties because I spent all my money on travel and books.
 To date, I’ve been to about sixty countries, and have about ten zillion books, half of which I still haven’t read.

 My novel, Damnificados, was published by PM Press in January 2016.
 It has since won the Hurston/Wright Legacy Award for Debut Fiction, the Independent Publishers Book Award, and the New Mexico-Arizona Book Award; been a finalist for the Foreword INDIES Book Award and the Eric Hoffer Book Award; been nominated for an American Book Award; and been on Oprah’s Top 10 Books to Read Now List.

 I am currently the Writer-in-residence at Western New Mexico University, and I also teach on Stonecoast’s MFA in Creative Writing program at the University of Southern Maine.
 I am the Chair and a founding member of the Southwest Festival of the Written Word and I co-host, along with Elise Stuart, the radio program Use Your Words: Writers Speak.
-I live in Silver City, New Mexico, USA, with my wife, son, and stepdaughter.
+I live in Silver City, New Mexico, USA, with my wife and son.